What is Blue Light Therapy?

 How to Put Blue Light Therapy to Work for You

 The most popular use of blue light therapy today is for the treatment of mild to moderate inflammatory acne.
 Blue light kills acne bacteria quickly, naturally, and without side effects.
-We have over 10 years experience with blue light therapy for acne, and we have a whole website dedicated to it at Intelligent Acne Treatment.com.
-Please visit there for everything you could want to know about blue light therapy for acne treatment, including a buyer’s guide.
+We have over 10 years experience with blue light therapy for acne.
+Visit our Blue Light Therapy for Acne page for every detail.

 Blue light also kills the bacteria that causes those nasty hospital staph infections, including the antibiotic resistant ones.
-Again, we have a whole website dedicated to this information.
-If you are here looking for that, please visit us at MRSA.LightTherapyOptions.com.
+To learn much more about blue light therapy for staph and MRSA treatment, see this page.

 Blue light kills bad bacteria, even the antibiotic resistant kind.
 It would be a good idea to have a blue light therapy product around the house to disinfect everyday cuts, scrapes, bites and burns for your whole family.
 About two minutes of exposure to blue light should be enough for prevention.
 The great thing is, it’s totally painless.